MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-extension-key-vault-trace.md

 **INTRODUCED IN:** Business Central 2020 release wave 2

 App key vault telemetry gathers information about the acquisition of secrets in Azure Key Vaults by extensions at runtime.
-Extensions can be configured to retrieve secrets from one or key vaults.
+Secrets are a kind of credential used for authenticating an extension.
+For an overview of app key vaults and secrets, see [Using App Key Vaults with [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Extensions](extension-key-vault.md).

 The app key vault secret process has two operations: *initialization* and *retrieval*.
 The telemetry data provides information about the success or failure for each of these operations.
 There are various conditions that cause a failure.
 The failure messages provide insight into the cause of the failure, helping you identify, troubleshoot, and resolve issues.

 #### Initialization

 Initialization is the first stage.
-This stage verifies the configuration of the app key vault provider in the extension and on the service.
-To give you a better understanding idea of what happens in this stage, here are some conditions that cause failures:
+It verifies the configuration of the app key vault provider in the extension and on the service.
+This stage is initiated by the `TryInitializeFromCurrentApp` method call in the extension code.
+Some conditions that cause failures in this stage include:

 - The extension doesn't specify a key vault in it's app.json file.
 - The Azure Key Vault Client Identity settings are incorrect.
 For example, like the application (client) ID of the key vault reader application in Azure.